Watching your kids take on some of your better qualities is one of the best parts of parenting.

 One word of caution: the ginkgo biloba in B.LXR can cause headaches for people who aren’t used to it, so start off slowly with half a vial and you may find that half a vial works well enough for you.
 You can save the other half for the following day.

 Cold Season is here.
 But you don’t have to participate.

 If you hate having a runny nose, scratchy throat, and irritated sinuses, then the solution could be as simple as using this natural throat spray to build your immunity.

 Janet M. tried this throat spray and became an instant fan.
 She writes:

 “I love this stuff and use it daily!
 If I feel like I could be getting sick, I use it several times a day, and symptoms disappear!
 I recently gave it to my sister and she loved it, too!
 Wonderful product and superb customer service!”

 And Janet is just one of HUNDREDS of people who’ve experienced similar results.

 Stop struggling with seasonal health issues every fall and winter…

-Use the code Katie15 to save 15% off your purchase when you try it here.
+Use the code KatieKimball to save 20% off your purchase when you try it here.